Recycling Education & Events

 - Loose shredded paper is NOT good!
 It creates litter in the wind.
 Contain shred in a stapled, paper sack

 - Report overflow and illegal dumping to the Chieftain front desk

 All citizens, schools and businesses can protect our waterways by taking some simple actions.

-The Pueblo City-County Health Department's Environmental Coordinator (EC) assists the city stormwater utility to educate the general public in pollution prevention on land and in waterways.
+The Pueblo Department of Public Health and Environment's Environmental Coordinator (EC) assists the city stormwater utility to educate the general public in pollution prevention on land and in waterways.
 Presentations are made to school children at the annual Discovering Water in Pueblo Festival, and the anti-littering message is shared at many local preschools.
 The EC manages the community-wide Household Hazardous Waste Collection Day in the spring, promotes waste diversion, and coordinates the annual Fountain Creek Week cleanup in September.
 For information on these and other activities, call (719) 583-4309 or send an email

 The EC serves on Southern Colorado Stormwater Committee with other professional staff from the City of Pueblo, City of Canon City, Pueblo County, Pueblo West Public Works.
 The Committee coordinates the annual Stormwater Regional Educational Seminar, held in February.
 This one day event offers industry guest speakers who share Best Management Practices, Engineering Design and details, and lead discussions on issues affecting the stormwater community.
 It’s aim is to provide continuing education to engineers, utility companies and installers, contractors and builders within the Fountain Creek Watershed and Arkansas Valley River Basin.
 For more information on the seminar, call the Pueblo Stormwater Inspector at (719) 553-2291 or send an email

 For more information visit City of Pueblo Stormwater Utility